GoyalLab/SingletCodeWebsite/docs/watermelonDatasetVignette.rst

     #Import scanpy
     import scanpy as sc

-In case there are version conflicts during this installation or while importing scanpy, we found *%conda update --all* to be an useful command that fixed the version conflict previously.
+In case there are version conflicts during this installation or while importing scanpy, we found *%conda update –all* to be an useful command that fixed the version conflict previously.
 Reading in the 10X h5ad object associated with the same watermelon data

 .. code:: ipython3